Lafayette Square Opera House: History

-The Lafayette Square Opera House as built by John W. Albaugh, on behalf of the Lafayette Square Opera House Company.
+The Lafayette Square Opera House (LSOH) as built by John W. Albaugh, on behalf of the Lafayette Square Opera House Company.
 It was completed in September 1895 at a cost of 250,000 dollars ($ in present day terms).
 Located on Madison Place NW, just north of Pennsylvania Avenue, the theater faced Lafayette Square and the White House.
-The site, originally the home of Commodore John Rodgers, was noted for a history of tragic events and believed to be haunted.
+The site, originally the home of Commodore John Rodgers, was noted for a history of tragic events.
 It was there that Congressman, later Civil War General, Daniel Sickles killed the district attorney for the District of Columbia, Philip Barton Key II, son of Francis Scott Key.
 Following the Civil War, John Wilkes Booth's co-conspirator, Lewis Powell, attempted to take the life of Secretary of State William H. Seward, who was living there at the time.
 The property was later purchased by former Secretary of State James G. Blaine, and it was there that he and two of his children, Walker and Alice, died.

 The structure was built of polished gray granite in the classic Grecian order style.
 Its frontage was 76 feet wide and 176 feet deep.
 The steel frame building, equipped with the latest fireproof rigging of the time and using an asbestos stage curtain, was advertised is being absolutely fireproof.
 The main entrance was thirty-six feet wide, and opened directly to the sidewalk on Madison Place.
 The lobby was finished in mahogany with mosaic tile flooring.
 Broad marble staircases on either side led to the upper floors.
 The main floor rose five tiers, constructed on the cantilever, with two Ionic columns on the main floor and three in the balconies.
 The mezzanine was divided into 31 stalls, one for each President of the United States at that time, each seating four to eight people.
 The theater had 1,800 seats, "not one from which actors can not be seen."